Robust Robotic Exploration and Mapping Using Generative Occupancy Map Synthesis: Probabilistic Map Merging

 \section{Probabilistic Map Merging}

-In previous work, predicted occupancy is merged into the running occupancy map in a ``fire and forget'' approach \cite{reed2024scenesense}.
-A given occupancy prediction is temporarily merged into the running occupancy map by setting the predicted occupied cells to 1.
-Then, when a new occupancy prediction is generated, the previous prediction is removed from the running map and the new prediction is merged in the same way.
-While this approach is effective in some applications, it limits the ability to accurately maintain a coherent and continuous understanding of the environment.
+In previous work, predicted occupancy was merged into the running map in a “fire and forget” fashion \cite{reed2024scenesense}.
+Each prediction was incorporated by setting its occupied cells to 1, but when a new prediction was generated, the previous one was discarded and replaced.
+While simple, this approach prevents the system from maintaining a coherent and continuous estimate of the environment.
+A single out of distribution prediction can temporarily warp the map, causing the planner to divert the robot along a spurious path.
+Once the next prediction arrives and overwrites the first, the planner abruptly redirects, potentially producing oscillatory shifts in the planned trajectory.
 To address these issues, we modify the probabilistic occupancy update formula presented for the OctoMap mapping framework \cite{hornung13octomap}.

-We define the probability that a voxel $m$ is occupied given an occupancy prediction $d_t$ or sensor reading $z_t$ as $P(m|d_t)$ or $P(m|z_t)$ respectively.
+We define the probability that a voxel $m$ is occupied given an occupancy prediction $d_t$ or sensor reading $z_t$ as $P(m|d_t)$ or $P(m|z_t)$, respectively.
 The set of sensor estimates $z_{1:t}$ and diffusion estimates $d_{1:t}$ populate the joint set $\{z_{1:t}, d_{1:t}\}$ which we denote as $j_{1:t}$.
 As discussed in \cite{reed2024scenesense}, SceneSense only operates on voxels $m$ that are not contained in the observed set $\mathcal{O}$, where $z_{t:t-1} = \varnothing$, and therefore $P(m|j_{1:t})$ will never require an update given $P(m|d_t)$ and $P(m|z_t)$ at the same time.
 As such we generate the piece-wise update rule for merging diffusion into the running occupancy map.

 In this framework $P(m|z_t)$ and $P(m|d_t)$ can be configured to different values prior to runtime.
-Generally $P(m|d_t)$ given a predicted occupied cell is set lower than $P(m|z_t)$ given a sensed occupied cell, as we trust the sensor more than our generative model.
+Generally, $P(m|d_t)$ given a predicted occupied cell is set lower than $P(m|z_t)$ given a sensed occupied cell, as we trust the sensor more than our generative model.
 By using this probabilistic approach to map merging, the final merged map benefits from prediction persistence as the system explores as well as increased map fidelity due to multi-prediction occupancy refinement.